Kohl's (KSS)

 Number of Stores

-Kohl's listed 1,177 locations in the latest quarter and has kept its store count flat over the last two years while other consumer retail businesses have opted for growth.
+Over the last two years, Kohl's has kept its store count flat while other consumer retail businesses have opted for growth.

 When a retailer keeps its store footprint steady, it usually means demand is stable and it’s focusing on operational efficiency to increase profitability.